-Theorem 5.1.
+THEOREM 5.1.
 For every sufficiently small constant $\lambda > 0$ , the following holds.
-Let b be an edge-dominated monotone submodular function of H. If the b-width of H is greater than $\frac{3}{2}(w+1)$ , then $\operatorname{con}{\lambda}(W) \ge w$ .
+Let b be an edge-dominated monotone submodular function of H with $b(\emptyset) = 0$ .
+If the b-width of H is greater than $\frac{3}{2}(w+1)$ , then $\operatorname{con}{\lambda}(H) \ge w$ .

 For the proof of Theorem 5.1, we need to show that if there is no tree decomposition where b(B) is small for every bag B, then a highly connected set exists.
-There is a standard recursive procedure that either builds a tree decomposition or finds a highly connected set (see e.g., [21, Section 11.2]).
-Simplifying somewhat, the main idea is that if a the graph can be decomposed into smaller graphs by splitting a certain set of vertices into two parts, then a tree decomposition for each part is constructed using the algorithm recursively, and the tree decompositions for the parts are joined in an appropriate way to obtain a tree decomposition for the original problem.
+There is a standard recursive procedure that either builds a tree decomposition or finds a highly connected set (see e.g., [Flum and Grohe 2006, Section 11.2]).
+Simplifying somewhat, the main idea is that if the graph can be decomposed into smaller graphs by splitting a certain set of vertices into two parts, then a tree decomposition for each part is constructed using the algorithm recursively, and the tree decompositions for the parts are joined in an appropriate way to obtain a tree decomposition for the original graph.
 On the other hand, if the set of vertices cannot be split, then we can conclude that it is highly connected.
-This high-level idea has been applied for various notions tree decompositions [48, 46, 2, 47], and it turns out to be useful in our context as well.
+This high-level idea has been applied for various notions of tree decompositions [Oum and Seymour 2006; Oum 2005; Adler et al. 2007; Oum and Seymour 2007; Marx 2010a], and it turns out to be useful in our context as well.
 However, we need to overcome two major difficulties:

-- Highly connected set in our context is defined as not having certain fractional separators (i.e., weight assignments).
-However, if we want to build a tree decomposition in a recursive manner, we need integer separators (i.e., subsets of vertices) that decompose the hypergraph into smaller parts. - 2.
-Measuring the sizes of sets with a submodular function b can lead to problems, since the size of the union of two sets can be much smaller the sum of the sizes of the two sets.
+(1) Highly connected set in our context is defined as not having certain fractional separators (i.e., weight assignments).
+However, if we want to build a tree decomposition in a recursive manner, we need integer separators (i.e., subsets of vertices) that decompose the hypergraph into smaller parts.

+(2) Measuring the sizes of sets with a submodular function b can lead to problems, since the size of the union of two sets can be much smaller than the sum of the sizes of the two sets.
 We need the property that, roughly speaking, removing a "large" part from a set makes it "much smaller."
-For example, if A and B are components of $H \setminus S$ , and both b(A) and b(B) are large, then we need the property that both of them are much smaller than $b(A \cup B)$ .
-Adler [1, Section 4.2] investigates the relation between some notion of highly connected set and f-width, but assumes that f is additive: if A and B do not touch, then $f(A \cup B) = f(A) + f(B)$ .
+For example, if A and B are components of $H \setminus S$ , and both b(A)and b(B) are large, then we need the property that both of them are much smaller than $b(A \cup B)$ .
+Adler [2006, Section 4.2] investigates the relation between some notion of highly connected sets and f-width, but assumes that f is additive: if A and B do not touch, then $f(A \cup B) = f(A) + f(B)$ .
 However, for a submodular function b, there is no reason to assume that additivity holds: for example, it very well may be that $b(A) = b(B) = b(A \cup B)$ .